Does Systemd Makes Linux Complex, Error-Prone, and Unstable? - Slashdot

 Just that "user starting with a digit" bug alone....

-I’m surprise more people don’t use BSD.
-TrueOS is pretty decent as a desktop OS.
+Aka people with lots of experience.
+24 years Linux experience here, for example.

+Happy with change.
+Unhappy with systemd.
+It's a terrible idea and a badly run project as well.

 Good Lord, just run Slackware.
-(Score:3)
+(Score:4)

 "but servers that don't boot, that don't reboot or systemd-resolved that constantly interferes with our core network configuration made it too expensive to run Debian or Ubuntu."